One of my greatest passions in life is music.

 How much longer are consumers going to allow manufacturers to sell on their own terms?
 My guess is not for much longer.

-The Customer Chooses The Format
+The Customer Chooses The Content Format & Channel

 If I buy a book, whether it’s ink on paper or bits and bytes, I expect to own it.
 I don’t want my cellphone plan to be 100 minutes, 500 text messages and 500MB of data.
 Maybe I want 60 minutes, 50 texts and 2.0GB of data.
 Similarly, I want to pick and choose the exact TV channels that I get on my cable or satellite contract.
 I want to fly with your airline, but I want my rewards miles to be credited with someone else.